ryebaird/SBA-HTML-CSS-Javascript/README.txt

 This website is my submission for the SBA HTML/CSS/Javascript.

 I chose to create the start of my bowling tracker site, which will be used for my case study project.
 The page has been designed utilizing bootstrap to make the pages responsive.
-The majority of the layout is done using bootstrap columns.
+The majority of the layout is done using bootstrap grid and columns.

 It has the required 3 html pages:
  - login.html